-The specific metrics and KPIs that they track will depend on the numbers that matter most to your business.
-If you only sell a single product for a fixed fee, average contract value just isn’t relevant, but it might be if you offer multiple tiers or bespoke pricing.
+The specific metrics and KPIs they track will depend on the numbers that matter most to your business.
+For example, if you only sell a single product for a fixed fee, average contract value isn’t relevant, but it might be if you offer multiple tiers or bespoke pricing.

 That said, here are a few things that your sales ops unit should consider tracking: